allenc125789/TurtleNAS/README.md

   1) Allowing easier server/client connection configuration for backing up files.
   2) Provides a secure connection through SSH with key access to backup-clients by default.
+  3) Fastest form of Encrypted file transfer protocols

-Tests done to compare the R/W speed between the three show that while `sshfs` is not the fastest option, it still has [great speed!](https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html):
+Tests done to compare the R/W speed between the three show that while `sshfs` is not the fastest option (in plaintext comparison), it still has [great speeds!](https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html):
 ![](https://github.com/allenc125789/TurtleNAS/blob/main/extra/Screenshot%20from%202024-04-02%2023-37-15.png)

 This draw-back is minor in my opinion, when understanding the perks that come in the form of simplicity, usablity, and security.